 “Growing up in an intact family gives children a jump-start in life,” Farrell says.
 “If a divorce is unavoidable, there are three absolute essentials to give children:

-Men and women need to understand that what dads do or don’t do, and the way mothers handle it, impacts the life of their child forever.
+It’s very helpful if we understand that what dads do or don’t do really matters.
+Moreover, the way mothers handle it impacts their child’s life forever.